intitni/Swiftier/README.md

 ## Safe KeyPath

-`keyPath(object, path)` instead of stringly typed keyPath.
+`keyPath(object, path)` to get compiler checked key path instead of stringly typed one.

-## Safe Copy
+## Infomative Copy

-Some collection types now have type information in copy or mutableCopy.
+Some collection types now have type information in `copy` or `mutableCopy`.

 ## Boxing Structs